 The Companion Aeroheat portable heater is a portable outdoor heater that runs on both gas and/or a rechargeable lithium battery.
 It’s designed for heating your caravan, camper trailer or tent as a portable solution.

 The bonus of the Companion heater is that it’s Bluetooth compatible.
-This means that rather than get up to go outside and turn the heater off in the cold, you can control the unit via an app on your mobile device from your comfortable bed.
+Instead of facing the cold outside to turn the heater off, you can control the unit via an app on your mobile device from your comfortable bed.

 What’s included: